bobye/dmfCramer/README.md

 This is the experimental code for paper:

-Jianbo Ye, Top-k Probability Estimation Using Collaborative Filtering: A Matrix Factorization Approach, 2015 (to appear).
+Jianbo Ye, Top-k Probability Estimation Using Collaborative Filtering: A Matrix Factorization Based Insurance Model, 2015 (to appear).

 Input
  - A sparse matrix with values taking discrete values from 1 ..
 M, each row is a user, and each column is an item.